-ALL: Mother and Helper of the Church, with joy and gratitude we entrust ourselves completely to you so as to live our vocation in creative fidelity.
+All: Mother and Helper of the Church, woman of hope, with joy and gratitude we entrust ourselves completely to you so as to live our vocation in creative fidelity.
 In this way we wish to continue that covenant of love that God established with Don Bosco and Mother Mazzarello in favor of the most needy.